Apply effects to multiple clips in After Effects fast

 Again, this is very similar to Premiere Pro’s adjustment layers.

 Click Layer > New > Adjustment Layer.
 (Mac: Option + Command + Y; PC: Alt + Control + Y) and place the layer over the clips you want to be affected.
 Then apply Neat Video and other effects to that Adjustment Layer.
-You can also copy the Adjustment layer and paste it to a different places of the timeline if the clips that you want to apply the adjustments are not adjacent.
+You can also copy the Adjustment layer and paste it to a different place on the timeline if the clips that you want to apply the adjustments are not adjacent.

 Whenever you have a single effect or a bunch of them to be saved to be used on a number of different clips, you can create an Effect Preset inside Adobe After Effects.